This easy homemade and mayonnaise-free honey mustard dressing is mouth-watering and perfect for tossing with salad or as a dipping sauce.

 Here’s the great news, this easy homemade dressing lasts for weeks when stored in the fridge.
-We love storing it in a glass mason jar so that we can shake it before adding to salads or before using it as a dipping sauce.
+We love keeping it in a glass mason jar so that we can shake it before adding it to salads or using it as a dipping sauce.

 - Skip store-bought salad dressing and use it on your favorite homemade salads.
-It’s especially delicious with greens, brussels sprouts, cabbage, carrots, sweet bell peppers, and broccoli.
-It’s also excellent with salads where you add fruit (like apples or pear).
+It’s incredibly delicious with greens, brussels sprouts, cabbage, carrots, sweet bell peppers, and broccoli.
+It’s also excellent with salads with fruit (like apples or pear).

-- Replace mayonnaise-based dressings for prepared salads like coleslaw or use for chicken salad.
+- Replace mayonnaise-based dressings for prepared salads like coleslaw or use it for chicken salad.

 You Will Need